InfernoMoon/dnd-wiki/README.md

 # DnD Wiki

-DnD Wiki is an [Obsidian](https://obsidian.md) plugin that turns Markdown code blocks into expandable DnD reference cards.
-It displays spells, feats, magic items, backgrounds, lineages or species, classes, subclass information, and other wiki content directly inside your notes.
+DnD Wiki displays spells, feats, magic items, and other wiki content directly inside your notes.

 The plugin includes source configurations for both the 2014/5e and 2024 rules.
 You can add other compatible wiki-style sources in the plugin settings.